hackforwesternmass/teen-moms/Readme.txt

-This effort is addressing The Care Center's problem of distinguishing themselves to PRIVATE DONORS as a cutting edge organization doing locally based work to address national issues.
+The Care Center came to the Hack for Western Mass requesting an info graphic for use on their website and in print for their fundraising and PR efforts.
+This project answers The Care Center's desire to distinguish themselves to PRIVATE DONORS as a cutting edge organization doing locally based work to address national issues.

+Ultimately, the info graphic files will be added to their WordPress stie.
+Files from their site are included in this repository for presentation and demonstration.